nicotuoreniemi/Project-H7/Progress.md

 I created the /public_html/index.html file to the Vagrant just to test that the user specific homepages work.

 Nano works fine with the updated config file, the UFW rules were updated as they should be, everything seemed just fine.
-I was able to uses ssh aswell without any problems.
+I was able to use SSH aswell without any problems.

 ![sshh](https://i.imgur.com/2AOJrMe.png)